giuseppefutia/semi/README.md

 * JARQL - https://github.com/linked-solutions/jarql
 * RODI - https://github.com/chrpin/rodi

-JARQL is a tool to materialize KGs as RDF data from JSON files using through models written using SPARQL syntax.
+JARQL is a tool to materialize KGs as RDF data from JSON files using semantic models written through SPARQL syntax.

-RODI is a benchmark framework to compare automatic mapping tools from relational databases to ontologies for the RDF data generation.
+RODI is a benchmark framework to compare automatic mapping tools from relational databases to ontologies for the KG generation.

+To run SeMi you need to install also [Elasticsearch](https://www.elastic.co/).

 In the following section you are going to install SeMi and the external libraries.